 A bipartisan issue, a product that is in high demand by all types of consumers and households.
 Sounds like promoting organic in the next Farm Bill would be an easy lift.
 Indeed, organic has gained critical support across the political aisles with each farm bill.
 However, the competition for scarcer federal dollars is stiff, and the success of the organic sector has caused non-organic interests to challenge some of the sector’s priorities.

 “Also, one of the particular challenges in the 2018 Farm Bill is that traditionally non-organic agricultural groups are advocating for specific policies related to organic that are not widely accepted by the majority of organic stakeholders.
+We are especially seeing this in regards to proposed changes to the National Organic Standards Board.
 It is our view that the organic policies in a five-year farm bill should be accepted by the farmers, ranchers and food makers that they impact,” notes Batcha.